Quentin Grimes: Detroit Pistons (2024)

 On February 8, 2024, Grimes, Ryan Arcidiacono, Malachi Flynn, Evan Fournier and two second-round picks were traded to the Detroit Pistons in exchange for Bojan Bogdanović and Alec Burks.

 Dallas Mavericks (2024–2025)

 On July 6, 2024, Grimes was traded to the Dallas Mavericks in exchange for Tim Hardaway Jr. and three future second-round picks.

-Philadelphia 76ers (2025)
+Philadelphia 76ers (2025–2026)

 On February 4, 2025, Grimes was traded to the Philadelphia 76ers alongside a 2025 second-round pick in exchange for Caleb Martin.
 Grimes scored a then-career-high 44 points against the Golden State Warriors on March 1.
 He bested that on March 17 with 46 points, with other career-highs of eight three-point field goals and 13 rebounds.
 In 28 appearances (25 starts) for Philadelphia, Grimes averaged 21.9 points, 5.2 rebounds, and 4.5 assists.

 On October 1, 2025, Grimes re-signed with the 76ers on a one-year, $8.7 million contract.

+Los Angeles Lakers (2026–present)

+On July 7, 2026, Grimes signed a four-year, $60 million contract with the Los Angeles Lakers.